Zuber-group/CryoVesNet/README.md

 </pre>
 > Adaptive thresholding is used to separate the vesicles closely packed together, and expanding the small vesicles.
 > There are 3 main arguments in the label_vesicles_adaptive method, namely separating, expanding, and convex.
 The default values are False.
-> "When not specified otherwise, run_deep accepts these default parameters:
+> "When not specified otherwise, label_vesicles_adaptive accepts these default parameters:
 > <pre>label_vesicles_adaptive(expanding=False,convex=False, separating =False,  memkill=True)</pre>
 9. Refinement using the radial profile
 <pre>